goobers692s/notes/README.md

 # 2024-02-09
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, you write code once, but it is read and maintained many times over.
 Invest time in understanding the problem thoroughly before diving into coding, and continuously refactor your code for clarity and simplicity."

+# 2024-02-10
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Steve Jobs.

+In the context of programming, this quote highlights the importance of writing clean, readable, and maintainable code.
+It reminds us to avoid unnecessary complexity, preferring instead to break down problems into their simplest components.
+This approach not only enhances the initial development process but also greatly benefits future debugging, scalability, and collaboration efforts.
+Always strive for simplicity in your solutions, as it often reflects a deep understanding of the underlying problem and a commitment to long-term efficiency and effectiveness.